AbitTheGray/AbitTheGray/README.md

 Welcome!

-I am full-time software programmer and free-time game prototype and engine programmer.
+I am full-time software programmer and hobby game prototype and engine programmer.

 Living in Prague, Czech Republic (Central Europe).

-I know too much to be an optimist and I got burned too often to be a realist.
-So I became pesimist and now I do not get many burns anymore.
+*I know too much to be an optimist and I got burned too often to be a realist.
+So I became pesimist and now I do not get many burns anymore.*

-I am lazy, I will do more work now so I can do less later.
+*I am lazy, I will do more work now so I can do less later.*

 ## Social Links